cesarnieblam/cesarnieblam/Troubleshooting.md

 Make sure to run Python 3.10 to prevent dependencies conflicts.

+### Runtime errors during processing

+Either `Non zero status code...` or `Cannot allocate memory...` during processing result in lost frames and indicate that your GPU is out of VRAM - lower the threads.

 ### No module named 'xxx'

 A `ModuleNotFoundError` indicates that the dependencies have not been correctly installed.